-- making a complaint: individuals may make complaints to a Group Member (in accordance with the Complaint Handling Procedure set out in Appendix 5) and to the competent supervisory authority in the Member State in which the alleged infringement took place, or in which the individual works or habitually resides; and/or - bringing proceedings: individuals can bring proceedings against Verizon Ireland Limited in the courts of a Member State in which Verizon has an establishment or in the Member State in which the individual has his habitual residence. - C.2 These individuals may also seek appropriate redress from Verizon Ireland Limited, which agrees to take the necessary action to remedy any breach of the provisions or any of them listed in subsection 1 of this Section C by any Importing Entity and, where appropriate, receive compensation from Verizon Ireland Limited for any damage whether material or non-material suffered by individuals as a result of a breach of the provisions or any of them listed in subsection 1 of this Section C by an Importing Entity in accordance with the determination of a court or other competent authority. - C.3 For the avoidance of doubt, individuals shall benefit from the third party beneficiary rights as described in this Section C and the European courts or competent supervisory authorities shall have jurisdiction as if the breach of the provisions described in this Section C or any of them was caused by Verizon Ireland Limited in the Republic of Ireland. - C.4 In the event of a claim being made in which an individual has suffered damage where that individual can demonstrate that it is likely that the damage has occurred because a breach of this Policy, Verizon has agreed that the burden of proof to show that an Importing Entity is not responsible for the breach, or that no such breach took place, will rest with Verizon Ireland Limited.
+- making a complaint: individuals may make complaints to a Group Member (in accordance with the Complaint Handling Procedure set out in Appendix 5) and to the competent supervisory authority in the Member State in which the alleged infringement took place, or in which the individual works or habitually resides; and/or - bringing proceedings: individuals can bring proceedings against Verizon Ireland Limited in the courts of a Member State in which Verizon has an establishment or in the Member State in which the individual has his babitual residence. - C.2 These individuals may also seek appropriate redress from Verizon Ireland Limited, which agrees to take the necessary action to remedy any breach of the provisions or any of them listed in subsection 1 of this Section C by any Importing Entity and, where appropriate, receive compensation from Verizon Ireland Limited for any damage whether material or non-material suffered by individuals as a result of a breach of the provisions or any of them listed in subsection 1 of this Section C by an Importing Entity in accordance with the determination of a court or other competent authority.
+Group Members accept that individuals may be represented by a not-for-profit body, organisation or association in accordance with Article 80(1) GDPR. - C.3 For the avoidance of doubt, individuals will benefit from the third party beneficiary rights as described in this Section C and the European courts or competent supervisory authorities will have jurisdiction as if the breach of the provisions described in this Section C or any of them was caused by Verizon Ireland Limited in the Republic of Ireland. - C.4 In the event of a claim being made in which an individual has suffered damage where that individual can demonstrate that it is likely that the damage has occurred because a breach of this Policy, Verizon has agreed that the burden of proof to show that an Importing Entity is not responsible for the breach, or that no such breach took place, will rest with Verizon Ireland Limited.